PhantomAppDevelopment/firebase-as3/database/README.md

 }
 ```

-Make sure to always set the correct path or may modify other nodes by accident.
+Make sure to always set the correct path or you may modify other nodes by accident.

 ## User Specific Nodes